Lindsell: Demography

 The number of houses in Lindsell has fluctuated since 1831, peaking in 1851 with 77 houses.
 The largest drop was in the early 1900s, which is probably due to the fall in population from the Boer War, World War I and World War II.
-The post-war housing boom after 1945 accounts for the sudden increase in houses from 53 in 1931, to 68 in 1951 and 71 in 1961.
+The postwar housing boom after 1945 accounts for the sudden increase in houses from 53 in 1931, to 68 in 1951 and 71 in 1961.

 According to the 2011 census, Lindsell has a total of 91 households, 69 of them being detached houses, 19 semi-detached, 1 terrace, 1 apartment and 1 flat.
 197 people, the biggest proportion, live in detached houses.
 52 people live in semi-detached properties, with 1 person living in a terrace, 8 people living in a flat and an apartment, with a final 2 living in a temporary home.
 This means there is an average of 2.9 people living in each household, which is higher than the UK national average in 2011 of 2.3 persons per household.
 69 out of the 91 households use oil for heating, with 11 using gas, 2 using electric, 1 using a type classed as 'other', and 8 using a combination of oil, gas and electric.

 There is a significant number of people over retirement age living in Lindsell, there is also a high number of people between the ages of three and twenty one, as well as between 35 and 51 This means that the average age of people living in Lindsell is 45, which is far below the retirement age of 65, suggesting that Lindsell does not follow the trend set by many other rural villages across the UK.
 Out of 260 people only 17 are officially retired, with 73 being employed full-time, part-time, either working for larger corporations, working within the village itself, or being self-employed.

 The population of Lindsell is predominately white, with 249 out of 260 being listed as 'white with English/Welsh/Scottish/Northern Irish heritage'.

 The church of St. Mary the Virgin is Anglican.
 193 out of 260 residents are listed as Christian.
 Two people are listed as Buddhist, 55 as 'no religion' and ten did not state.